 According to GreenTRIP—a free online tool created by Transform that models traffic and greenhouse gas impacts of residential projects in California—Sequoia Station will result in:

-- 2,440,723 fewer miles driven every year compared to the San Mateo County average.
+6,996 fewer miles driven according to the county average.

-- 14% less parking use every year compared to the San Mateo County average.
+9% less parking use according to the county average.

 Due to its commitment to affordability, well-placed location, walkable design, and smart planning to implement infill housing, Greenbelt Alliance is proud to give the Sequoia Station project our conceptual endorsement.